-&lt;sup>53 UNSRIJL, Report on Judicial Accountability supra note 7, paras 84, 87; Council of Europe, CM/Rec(2010)12, supra note 40, para.
-66; IAmCtHR, Constitutional Tribunal (Camba Campos et al) v.
-Ecuador, Series C No. 268 (28 August 2013), para.
-206; Campeche Declaration, article 7(b)(b.3); Inter-American Commission on Human Rights, Guarantees for the independence of justice operators (2013), para.
-249 recommendation 22; Jan van Zyl Smit, The Appointment, Tenure and Removal of Judges under Commonwealth Principles: A Compendium and Analysis of Best Practice (Report of Research undertaken by Bingham Centre for the Rule of Law) ("Commonwealth Study") (Commonwealth Secretariat, 2015), p.
-83 in their decision-making through the constitution or adoption of laws establishing clear procedures and objective criteria for the appointment, remuneration, tenure, promotion, suspension and dismissal of the members of the judiciary and disciplinary sanctions taken against them."
-The "clear procedures" for removal or discipline are discussed in Chapter 4 below.
+The Human Rights Committee has stressed that article 14 of the ICCPR requires, among other things, that States "take specific measures guaranteeing the independence of the judiciary, protecting judges from any form of political influence in their decision-making through the constitution or adoption of laws establishing clear procedures and objective criteria for the appointment, remuneration, tenure, promotion, suspension and dismissal of the members of the judiciary and disciplinary sanctions taken against them."
+103 The "clear procedures" for removal or discipline are discussed in Chapter 4 below.
 In terms of "objective criteria", article 19 of the UN Basic Principles on the Independence of the Judiciary provides that, "All disciplinary, suspension or removal proceedings shall be determined in accordance with established standards of judicial conduct."
+104

-Although "established standards of judicial conduct" should reflect international standards such as the Bangalore Principles of Judicial Conduct, a number of international standards affirm that disciplinary offences should be clearly defined, whether in a written code of professional conduct or other legal instrument, developed by judges and adopted at the national level.
-This has also consistently been a key recommendation of the ICJ, based on its longstanding and global experience.
+Although "established standards of judicial conduct" should reflect international standards such as the Bangalore Principles of Judicial Conduct, a number of international standards affirm that disciplinary offences should be clearly defined, whether in a written code of professional conduct or other legal instrument,